Learn everything you need to know about how to apply for Google Grants in this guide.

 Specifically, it means that your website follows every Google Grant requirement for websites by having:

-• HTTPS-secured: To get HTTPS to appear at the front of your website’s URL instead of HTTP, obtain an SSL certificate from an online Certificate Authority.
+• HTTPS security: To get HTTPS to appear at the front of your website’s URL instead of HTTP, obtain an SSL certificate from an online Certificate Authority.
 This certificate implements a security protocol on your website that protects visitors.

 • Clearly stated nonprofit status: Display your EIN number in your website’s footer or on your homepage so users can quickly verify your nonprofit status.
 Include plenty of easy-to-find information about your mission and work, as well.